 We hope this article has helped you learn more about inboard engines and how they work.

-Remember that in order to operate a boat in Canadian waters, you are legally required to have your Pleasure Craft Operator Card with you at all times.
+Remember that in order to comply with Canadian boating laws and regulations, you need to have your Pleasure Craft Operator Card with you at all times.
 Get your boating license today if you haven’t already, and don’t hesitate to get your family and friends involved and make the most of our group discounts!

 If you are looking for boating safety tips, the National Boating Safety School is your best resource.
-Our boating safety manual is a great tool for new boaters and more experienced hands who want to refresh their memory before taking the online boating license exam!
+Our boater safety course is a great tool for new boaters before taking the online boating license exam!